openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

   This specification relies on other specifications to define the methods to present claims from third-party issuers, such as [@!OIDC4VP], which describes the presentation of Verifiable Credentials with OpenID Connect.

+## Relationship with Chapter 7 of [@!OpenID.Core] Self-Issued OpenID Provider

+This specification extends Chapter 7 of [@!OpenID.Core] Self-Issued OpenID Provider (Self-Issued OP v1) in the following ways:

+- Added support for Decentralized Identifiers defined in [@!DID-Core] as Cryptographically Verifiable Identifiers in addition to the JWK thumbprint defined in Self-Issued OP v2.
+See (#sub-syntax-type).
+- Added support for Cross-Device Self-Issued OP model.
+See (#cross-device-siop).
+- Extended Relying Party Registration mechanisms to support pre-registration, and dynamic registration for not-pre-registered RPs.
+See (#rp-resolution).
+- Added support for Dynamic Self-Issued OpenID Provider Discovery.
+See (#dynamic-siop-metadata).
+- Added support for claimed URLs (universal links, app links) in addition to the custom URL schemas as Self-Issued OP `authorization_endpoint`.
+See (#choice-of-authoriation-endpoint).

+Note that while this specification extends Self-Issued OP v1, some sections of it could be applicable more generally to the entire OpenID Connect Core specification.

 # Terms and Definitions

 Common terms in this document come from four primary sources: [@!OpenID.Core], [@!VC-DATA] and [@!DID-Core].
 In the case where a term has a definition that differs, the definition below is authoritative.